bkrem/msc-thesis/OUTLINE.md

 - Blockchain architecture
     - Development of SQL/noSQL-free data structure with blockchain as verifier and store simultaneously
     - `Eris` configs for deployment, eris CLI
+    - **!Issue!** Eris online compiler broke --> took forever to figure out that port `10113` was viable option because no goddamn documentation of it
+    - **!Issue!** Eris local compiler Docker image did not do anything basically, TOTAL FAIL
     - Solidity contracts (reiterate from ch.3 & expand)
         - Started with IDs in contract schema, didn't really need them -> addresses double as unique IDs
     - Linker